 Hire Hadoop/Spark Engineers

-Hadoop is a free and open-source software framework for storing and processing large amounts of data in a distributed computing environment utilizing commodity hardware clusters.
-It allows clusters to quickly examine big datasets by distributing computations over numerous processors.
-Hadoop has become the de facto standard for managing massive data systems used in a variety of Internet applications.
+Hadoop is an open-source software framework that enables the storage and processing of large amounts of data in a distributed computing environment, utilising commodity hardware clusters.
+It is capable of quickly analysing vast datasets by distributing the computations across numerous processors, making it the go-to solution for managing large-scale data systems used in many different Internet applications.

 What does Hadoop/Spark development entail?

-The worldwide Big data (Hadoop/Spark/Apache) industry is expected to reach $84.6 billion by 2021, according to Allied Market Research.
-Hadoop ranks fourth among the top 20 technical competencies for Data Scientists, indicating a severe shortage of experienced employees, resulting in a talent gap.
-What is causing such huge demand?
-Because businesses are realizing that delivering individualized customer service provides them a substantial competitive edge.
-Customers demand high-quality goods at affordable prices, but they also want to feel valued and as though their needs are being satisfied.
+It is projected that the global Big Data (Hadoop/Spark/Apache) market will reach a staggering $84.6 billion by 2021, according to Allied Market Research.
+In the top 20 technical skills required of Data Scientists, Hadoop ranks fourth, indicating a severe lack of experienced professionals and a talent gap.
+What is driving such an immense demand?
+Businesses have come to understand that offering personalised customer service grants them a decisive competitive advantage.
+Customers are not only looking for high-quality products at reasonable prices, but also for an experience that makes them feel appreciated and their needs are being met.